Can microneedling cause scars or make the skin worse?

 Can microneedling cause scars?

-Scarring is uncommon, but can occur if the skin is overtreated or if the treatment is performed on inflamed or damaged skin.
-The risk also increases if the skin does not have enough time to recover between treatments.
+Scarring is uncommon but can occur if the skin is overtreated or if the treatment is performed on inflamed or damaged skin.
+The risk also increases if the skin does not get enough time to recover between treatments.

 Common causes of problems after microneedling